Risingson/eveeyeechoesdocs/docs/ui/settings.md

 Use + and - to set UI colors.
 #### Connection Line Width
 Use + and - to change the line width of the connections on the map.
 Also important for exporting the map to PNG.
+#### Mono Map Background
+Will disable displaying background graphics and replace with a near-black blue or white background.

 ## Map
 #### Extended Map Layout